rfabbri/pd-macambira/externals/clr/Counter/README.txt

 to compile External.dll put  PureData.dll in this folder then execute this command:

+Using the Mono C#:
-mcs External.cs Counter.cs -out:External.dll -target:library -r:PureData.dll
+mcs -out:Counter.dll -target:library -r:PureData.dll -optimize+ *.cs

+For the Microsoft C# compiler, use csc instead of mcs